Top 10 Best Things to do on Maui

 1. Drive the road to Hana

-The Road To Hana By I'm Jess Traveling-2
+The Road to Hana by I'm Jess Traveling-2

 The road to Hana is one of Maui’s top attractions and will probably be one of the most memorable activities you will experience on Maui.